bftsmart-diversity/library/README.md

 2. That's all!

 ## Running
-Use the "run_demo.sh" script in each demo folder.
+Use the "run_server.sh" or "run_client.sh" script in each demo folder, where the first argument is the location of BFT-SMaRt config folder, and the second the replica id.
+For example:

+run_server.sh ../../../scripts 0